 Learning happens anywhere, anytime

 With eLearning, there’s far more flexibility than a traditional instructor-led learning environment.
 It’s no surprise that 51% of people prefer self-led online training.
 Learners are able to make training fit their schedule.
 And rather than having to commute to an office or offsite location, they can do it in a place that’s convenient and conducive to learning.
 51% of employees prefer self-led online training.

 Advanced analytics for online training

 Get data-informed insights into how effective and engaging your training is through your online learning management system.
 Track metrics like course completion rate and average time to complete, then determine problem areas using this information.
 Address challenges and adjust training to improve employee performance.

 Implement multimedia and interactivity with online learning to keep students engaged.
+Tools for gamified branching design like Near-Life are a great way to provide an experience, not just a presentation.
 Using SAP Litmos Courses, Shore Health was able to create engaging training material that included courses, a reference library, and supplemental in-person training.
 With this new material, Shore cut the time required to train new and existing staff on the revenue cycle.
 They also cut turnover for staff in half.

 Taking a different approach, Providence St. Joseph’s Health layers an augmented reality element on top of their animated videos with Vyond and Zappar.
 Learn more in this webinar:

 Healthcare facilities will need a learning management system (LMS) to roll out eLearning.
 An LMS makes it possible to upload, store, and utilize online courses and keep them organized in a centralized location.
 You can also access and update training and educational materials remotely, as everything is stored virtually in the cloud.